sauravk-RI/WeRoCon-Group/Motor Control/Documentation/Knee_Ankle_Simultaenous_trajectory.md

 ## Features

-- Simultaneous control of knee and ankle actuators.
+- Simultaneous trajectory tracking of knee and ankle joints.
-- Independent trajectory generation for each joint.
+- Independent trajectory generation for both actuators.
-- Synchronized real-time control loop.
+- Synchronized real-time control loop for coordinated gait execution.
+- Knee motor configured with CAN ID **100** and ankle motor configured with CAN ID **001**.
 - Continuous monitoring of motor position, velocity, current, and output torque.
-- Built-in safety mechanism for excessive joint rotation.
+- Built-in safety mechanism that stops trajectory execution if either joint rotates beyond **±101°** from its starting position.
+- Automatic return of both motors to their initial positions after a safety shutdown.
-- Automatic generation of tracking logs and plots.
+- Automatic generation of tracking logs and trajectory plots for both joints.

 ## Conclusion

 The simultaneous trajectory tracking of the knee and ankle joints was successfully implemented using two CubeMars AK80-9 actuators connected over a CAN bus.